gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Separated Illegal Guides/Illegal Formations Guide.md

 **0.12.1 alpha (Android)**
 - Placing a sponge underwater won't absorb the water

+**0.14.0 (Android)**
+- Colors in this version have a different color value than colors in the newer version, the following colors are: white, brown, lime, green, cyan, light blue, blue, purple, magenta and pink, meaning that there can be thousand of illegal color variants by combining them in a cauldron.
+This also gives us two extra illegals: Cauldrons with illegal color value and Leather Armor with illegal color value

 **0.17.0.1 alpha (Android)**
 > [!CAUTION]
 > PDV: Hitting a Mob or getting hit by a mob will crash the game.